Frank-Pham/IVAR_Basketball_Blog/content/posts/development.md

     }
 ```

 After a lot of debugging and testing out new solutions, the solution to this problem was rather trivial.
 The `ContactPoint` class stores information about the contact point where a collision occurs.
-First I tagged all the streets on the parkour & the slope with a “ground” tag.
+First I tagged all parts of the parkour with streets & the slope with a “ground” tag.
 Then when everytime the basketball hits the ground, I extract the y-position from the first contact point of the collision and set it to the new y-position of the player, which gets updated in `LocomotionTechnique.cs`.
+Now the y-position is calculated correctly when the player moves upward & downward the slope part of the parkour.

+## Interaction Technique: Spinning basketball

+To stick with the basketball narrative, I used a spinning basketball as a metaphor to rotate the T-shaped object in the interaction task.
+My first attempt to approach this was to use Meta’s `ControllerHands` and Gesture detection to stick the ball into the T-shape and rotate it by doing a swipe motion.
+Sadly the use of `ControllersHands` in combination with Metas Interaction SDK is limited and more optimized for `Hands` tracking, so i ditched this idea.
+(Failed attempts can be seen in `**ControllerGestureDetector.cs`**  & `GestureDetector.cs`

+So I came up with a simpler solution by using the hand trigger of the right controller which makes the right `ControllerHands` index finger point up (👆) so it mimicks the starting position if you try to spin a basketball IRL.
+Then if the player pokes the T-shaped object with the controller, a collision will be detected and the ball spawns into the T-shaped object and it sticks to the index finger of `ControllerHands` until the release of the hand trigger.
+The left controller then controls the speed of the rotation/spin of the basketball by moving it left or right on the x-Axis plane.
+If the movement is leveled, the spin slows down and the T-shape will be easier to place into position.
+The full implementation can be seen in `MyGrab.cs`.

+Gameplay of the spinning basketball implementation: [here](https://drive.google.com/file/d/1MQ35fk9pt6QXU9y1ok72Dc0TkjzG__SI/view?usp=sharing)